sourmash-bio/branchwater/docs/large_db.md

 Did you notice that 1,160,375 != 1,161,119?
 What is up with the missing metadata?

 There is a longer discussion in <https://github.com/sourmash-bio/branchwater/issues/24#issuecomment-2067814713>
-but mostly because there are metadata changes and datasets that were in previous versions of branchwater might not have updated metadata anymore (due to retractions), and we are downloading the most up-to-date metadata to serve.
+but it is mostly because there are metadata changes and datasets that were in previous versions of branchwater might not have updated metadata anymore (due to retractions), and we are downloading the most up-to-date metadata to serve.
 We avoid removing the datasets from the search index to keep maintenance easier,